 Research.
-Under certain circumstances, we may disclose your health information to researchers who are conducting a specific research project.
+Under certain circumstances, we may disclose your health information to researchers conducting a specific research project.
 Your identifying information will never be published without your written authorization.

 FDA Reporting.
-We may disclose patient identifying information to medical personnel of the Food and Drug Administration (“FDA”) who assert a reason to believe that the health of any individual may be threatened by an error in the manufacture, labeling, or sale of a product under FDA jurisdiction, and that the information will be used for the exclusive purpose of notifying patients or their physicians of potential dangers.
+We may disclose patient identifying information to medical personnel of the Food and Drug Administration (“FDA”) who assert a reason to believe that an error may threaten the health of any individual in the manufacture, labeling, or sale of a product under FDA jurisdiction and that the information will be used for the exclusive purpose of notifying patients or their physicians of potential dangers.

 OTHER USES AND DISCLOSURES:

 Use or disclosure of your health information for any purpose other than those listed above requires your written authorization.
 Some examples include:

 - Psychotherapy Notes: We will not use and disclose your psychotherapy notes without your written authorization except as otherwise permitted by law.

 - Release of Your Presence in Our Facility: We will not disclose your presence in treatment to individuals who may call the facility or present in person at the facility unless you have provided your written authorization permitting the release.

 - Marketing: We will not use or disclose your health information for marketing purposes without your written authorization except as otherwise permitted by law.

 - Sale of Your Health Information: We will not sell your health information without your written authorization except as otherwise permitted by law.